Table of Contents

 - Puzzle toys to stimulate the brain away from fretting behaviors

-Used with calming chews, your dog stands a better chance of defeating that anxiety monster.
+Used with calming treats and chews, your dog stands a better chance of defeating that anxiety monster.

 As a nutraceutical, calming treats and chews don’t get regulated by the FDA.
-That means the burden of checking that the manufacturer uses high-quality ingredients, sourced from a country with strict regulations is on you.
-The most significant difference between most chews are the ingredient mixtures.
+That means the burden of checking that the manufacturer uses high-quality ingredients sourced from a country with strict regulations is on you.
+The most significant difference between most chews is the ingredient mixtures.
 Dr. Perotti-Orcutt advises you to read the fine print.

 L-Theanine Calming Treats

-L-Theanine (also known as Suntheanine) is an amino acid.
+L-theanine (also known as Suntheanine) is an amino acid.
 It’s believed to increase dopamine and serotonin levels in the brain.
 Dopamine makes you happy, while serotonin relaxes you.
 This is why it works to lower anxiety.
+And the science seems to work in dogs, too.
 Best of all, you’re not introducing anything unusual into your dog’s system.

 Composure is a household name in the veterinary world.
-Their American-made formula contains L-Theanine and Thiamine (which is a B vitamin).
+Their American-made formula contains L-theanine and thiamine (a B vitamin).
 Give it to your dog, and it kicks in within 30 minutes and lasts for 4 hours.
 Have a picky pooch?
 These treats come in three yummy flavors: chicken liver, peanut butter, and bacon.
 Composure is safe enough for daily use, and you can double or even triple the dose if needed.
 Have a dog with allergies?
 It’s soy, corn, and gluten-free!

 Homeopathic Calming Treats

 When it comes to calming treats and chews containing ingredients such as valerian, chamomile, and ginger root, we get into a grey zone.
-We know those herbs have a calming effect for US, however, there’s no scientific evidence that the herbs have the same effect on dogs.
+We know those herbs have a calming effect on US.
+However, there’s no scientific evidence that the herbs have the same effect on dogs.
 (Though ginger is known to soothe stomachs, which might be helpful if dogs get gastrointestinal upset as part of their anxiety) So while we’re appealing to OUR thought process, we might not be helping our canine family members.

-Zesty Bites has a formula that covers a little bit of everything: L-Theanine, Thiamine, L-Tryptophan, passionflower, chamomile, valerian, ginger, and hemp.
+Zesty Bites has a formula covering a little bit of everything: L-theanine, thiamine, L-tryptophan, passionflower, chamomile, valerian, ginger, and hemp.
 Most people focus on their all-natural herbal ingredients as the source of effectiveness.
 The treats have a turkey flavor dogs love.
 And no need to worry about allergies – the ingredients are free of corn, grain, and soy.

 So what’s the downside?
 You can’t use these treats daily.
 They’re only intended for every other feeding schedules to prevent overdosing.